PCI DSS vs APPI

 - Pseudonymously processed information for analytics flexibility

-- Mandatory breach notifications within 30-72 hours
+- Mandatory breach notifications promptly and within 30-60 days

 - Data subject rights with strict response timelines